-Lineage of Subpopulations
+Lineage of subpopulations

 Similarities and differences between the profiles of subpopulations within a tumor were often obvious by plotting segmented profiles, but to discern variation with more rigor, we used computational methods that scale with large numbers of profiles.
 In order to equalize the dynamic range of amplifications and deletions, we used the log of the intensity ratios in the segmented profile.
-We computed the matrix of Pearson correlations between each individual profile, and used neighbor-joining algorithm (Saitou and Nei, 1987) computed from one minus the correlation to construct distance trees between the profiles.
+We computed the matrix of Pearson correlations between each individual profile and used a neighbor-joining algorithm (Saitou and Nei 1987) computed from one minus the correlation to construct distance trees between the profiles.
 We omitted the sex chromosomes to diminish extraneous correlation, and computed the distance using the segmented profiles to avoid the noise inherent in raw copy number data.
 The trees were rooted using flow-sorted diploid copy number profiles.
-The resultant trees for each profile are shown in Fig. 3.
-The trees divide into two groups: those with a high correlation, over 0.9 between all subpopulations (Fig. 3A), and others that were less correlated (Fig. 3B).
-The former group corresponds to the monogenomic tumor class and the latter to polygenomic tumors, with one exception (T8).
-In this case the number of events that distinguishes subpopulations is very small: three focal amplifications on chromosome 12q21.1 (Fig. 4A).
-These differences are readily apparent by examining graphs of the segmented profiles, but less so by the mathematical measures.
-The color coding of the leaves of the tree match the color coding of Fig. 2 and represent profile subgroups.
+The resultant trees for each profile are shown in Figure 3.
+The trees divide into two groups: those with